iCliniq Logo

 Hello doctor,

-Please provide advice and explanation for me regarding our newborn.
+Please provide advice and explanation regarding our newborn.
 The most recent readings, which were obtained in the hospital, are attached.
 My question relates to the infant's nutrition.
-In the beginning, we were giving her Novalac AC to help with fussiness, colic, and gas buildup.
+Initially, we gave her Novalac AC to help with fussiness, colic, and gas buildup.
 For two weeks, we fed her this powder.
 We just learned that Nan LR had to switch to a hypoallergenic formula due to a diaper rash brought on by the cow's milk protein in the formula not being broken down.
 But after two days, we noted that she was still irritable, passing a lot of gas, and not consuming the whole 120 ml as she did with Novalac.
+Kindly help.

 Hello,

-Babies frequently have some adjusting challenges when transitioning to a new formula, particularly one that is hypoallergenic like Nan LR.
+Babies frequently have some adjusting challenges when transitioning to a new formula, particularly one that is hypoallergenic.
 During this transitional stage, fussiness and passing gas are possible.
 The flavor and texture of a new formula may also take some time for babies to become used to.
-The amount of milk the baby consumes does not really matter as long as your baby is developing normally.
+The amount of milk the baby consumes does not matter as long as your baby is developing normally.

 Regards.